Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa vs. Colorado Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Friday's game between the Iowa Hawkeyes (28-6) and the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 based on our computer prediction, with a favored Iowa squad taking home the win.
+Friday's game between the Iowa Hawkeyes (28-6) and the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 based on our computer prediction, with a favored Iowa squad coming out on top.
 Game time is at 7:30 PM ET on March 24.

-The Hawkeyes are coming off of a 74-66 win over Georgia in their last outing on Sunday.
+The Hawkeyes are coming off of a 74-66 victory over Georgia in their last outing on Sunday.

 Iowa vs. Colorado Game Info